 Literacy Volunteers of Clinton County, Inc. was founded in 1972.
 We provide one-on-one tutoring for both basic literacy and English language learners.
 Our mission is to empower residents throughout the county who seek to improve their literacy skills, including reading, writing, and speaking, as well as math and computer skills.
 Services are delivered free of charge by well-trained tutors who assist learners in achieving their personal, educational and job-related goals.

 For these adults, there is no skill that more greatly improves the quality of life than literacy.
-Over 50% of our learners live at or below 200% of the federal poverty level, and without literacy, they have the greatest difficulty climbing out of poverty, obtaining employment, moving on to better jobs, or accessing available government and social services.
+Most of our learners live at or below 200% of the federal poverty level, and without literacy, they have the greatest difficulty climbing out of poverty, obtaining employment, moving on to better jobs, or accessing available government and social services.

 For our English Language learners, whether they are new to the country this year or have been here for years living on the margins, our program has been a lifeline when they face language and cultural barriers to rewarding employment and full civic participation.